kamathsblog/kamathsblog/clrcrpanx000509l78gjd65l2.md

 ## Driving AKROS2

-Now, that I can use the Steam Deck to visualize my robot's state remotely, the next step is to use the joysticks and buttons on the device to send commands to the robot.
+Now that I can use the Steam Deck to visualize my robot's state remotely, I will use the device's joysticks and buttons to send commands to the robot.

 ### Controller Mapping